Lymm conveyancing FAQs

 Some conveyancing solicitors in Lymm carry out the conveyancing on an hourly rate others work on a fixed fee.

-Our panel of conveyancing solicitors work on a fixed fee basis, with no hidden fees.
+Your conveyancing solicitor will work on a fixed fee basis, with no hidden fees.
 Your conveyancing quote will set out exactly what the legal fees will be when your sale or purchase goes through.

 If, for any reason at all, your sale or purchase does not go ahead, you will pay no legal fees at all with our No Move, No Fee guarantee.